 How to cure your cat’s boredom in the home

 Do you ever wonder what do cats do all day?
-Whether you have an indoor and outdoor pet, there are periods of the day when we’re not around to observe.
+Whether you have an indoor or outdoor pet, there are periods of the day when we’re not around to observe.
 While you’ll often find your cat snoozing peacefully around the house, if they miss out on some valuable playtime, it can cause health problems.

 Do cats get bored?